 During the first week of November, finalize the copy and creative for your holiday ads.

-While you’ll keep your Black Friday deals secret until they go live, we cannot stress enough the centrality of honing both your holiday campaign itself (the offer) and the content that accompanies it.
+You’ll keep your Black Friday deals secret until they go live.
+Still, we cannot stress enough the centrality of your holiday offer and the creative that accompanies it.

-Prior to Black Friday, holiday gift guides preview selected products, hint at your offer, and simplify (or even gamify) holiday shopping.
+Prior to Black Friday, holiday gift guides preview select products, hint at your offer, and simplify (or even gamify) holiday shopping.

 During BFCM, “give one, get one” plays to everyone’s inner narcissist.
 Releasing new free gifts keeps excitement high.

 Tier-discounts pile on savings while simultaneously lifting average order value (AOV).

 Bundling also works and can be especially powerful on a pre-BFCM landing page to remarket, collect email addresses, and “unlock” purchases from when the holiday hits.